nite-stocker/python-cli-editable-install/README.md

 Pros:

-- Run your CLI script from anywhere using only the script name—no need to navigate to the script directory, enter the script path, or type `python` before the script name
+- Run your CLI script from anywhere using only the script name (No script directory navigation, No script path to enter, No `python` before the script name)
-- Follow Python packaging standards (`pyproject.toml`, editable installs)
+- Follow Python packaging standards (`pyproject.toml` configuration)
-- Avoid rebuilds after changes
+- Avoid reinstall after code changes (editable installs)
-- Integrate easily with IDEs, CI, and deployment tools
+- Integrate easily with IDEs and deployment tools

 Cons: